What is R for Data Science?

 Indeed, R is capable of constructing a variety of graphs and data models, and there are a large number of ready-made libraries and extensions that make generating complex data visualizations both fast and easy.
 Finally, R is valued as a reporting tool, creating publication-ready graphs and illustrations, and composing data results into coherent and easy-to-read insights.

-Watch a Demo Back to Glossary
+Start Free Trial Back to Glossary